 To find out whether you are dealing with an actual infection, or if it’s a false positive, you will have to install anti-malware software that has a different malware database than AVG, Avira and Avast.
 Try a couple of different programs, and if any of them detect anything, delete it/them.

-Download Removal Toolto remove IDP.ALEXA.51Use our recommended removal tool to uninstall IDP.ALEXA.51.
+Download Removal Toolto scan for IDP.ALEXA.51Use our recommended removal tool to scan for IDP.ALEXA.51.
 Trial version of WiperSoft provides detection of computer threats like IDP.ALEXA.51 and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...